KEY LEGISLATION AFFECTING BUSINESSES

 In December 2015, the NPAA, UNDP, civil society actors and the Parliamentary committee on Agriculture, Forestry and Food Safety agreed the text of draft bills aimed at strengthening governance of wildlife conservation, forestry and wetlands, as well as proposed amendments to the NPAA Act to bolster the Authority’s powers to protect the environment.

-The Local Content Policy, which was approved in 2012, has now been codified in LCA.
-The Local Content Policy requires a certain percentage of jobs in each sector to be held by nationals and the use of local suppliers where possible, and a Local Content Agency has been set up by the Ministry of Trade and Industry to assist with implementing this.
+The Local Content Policy, which was approved in 2012, was codified in the LCA Act.
+The Local Content Policy requires a certain percentage of jobs in each sector to be held by nationals and the use of local suppliers where possible, and a Local Content Agency was been set up to assist with implementing this.

 Among the initiatives introduced by the LCA is the requirement for all contracts, sub-contracts and purchase orders exceeding US$250,000 to be declared to the Local Content Agency in a Quarterly Procurement Report at the start of the quarter in which they are to be put out to tender, and the tender packages submitted to the Agency for advance approval.
-There are also certain local content requirements relating to specific sectors as set out in the KEY SECTORS.
+There are also certain local content requirements relating to specific sectors as set out in the Key Sectors section.